-VaR for Underlying Generation Assets and Energy-Related Contracts - This measurement estimates the potential loss in value, due to changes in market conditions, of all underlying generation assets and contracts, based on a 95% confidence level and an assumed holding period of 60 days.
+VaR for Underlying Generation Assets and Energy-Related Contracts

+This measurement estimates the potential loss in value, due to changes in market conditions, of all underlying generation assets and contracts, based on a 95% confidence level and an assumed holding period of 60 days.
 The forward period covered by this calculation includes the current and subsequent calendar year at the time of calculation.

 Year Ended December 31,

-2022 2021
+2023 2022

-Month-end average VaR \$ 489 \$ 424
+Month-end average VaR \$ 190 \$ 489

-Month-end high VaR \$ 686 \$ 684
+Month-end high VaR \$ 423 \$ 686

-Month-end low VaR \$ 283 \$ 222
+Month-end low VaR \$ 115 \$ 283

-The month-end high VaR risk measure in 2022 is currently consistent with the prior year.
+The month-end high VaR risk measure in 2023 is currently lower than the prior year due to lower prices and higher hedge levels.